Gavial - Gracemere Road – Lawrie Street Upgrade (LSU) project

 - Increases traffic flow

 - Contributes to economy

 - Contributes to regional growth

 - Upgrading Lawrie Street from 2 to 4 lanes, between the McLaughlin Street intersection with the Capricorn Highway to John Street/Russell Street in Gracemere.

 - Construction of a new bridge adjacent to the existing rail overpass (Poddy McDonald Bridge).

 - Removal of roundabouts at the Old Capricorn Highway/O’Shanesy Street and John Street/Russell Street intersections, and construction of new signalised intersections.

-- Review and upgrade of pedestrian and cyclist facilities to improve safety and connectivity.
+- Review and upgrade of pedestrian and bike riding facilities to improve safety and connectivity.